2.3 National strategy on youth volunteering

 On this page

-The Strategy for Youth for the years 2014 – 2020 in the Slovak Republic (hereinafter referred to as the Youth Strategy) was adopted by the Slovak Government on 23 rd April 2014.
+- The Strategy for Youth for 2021 – 2028 in the Slovak Republic (hereinafter referred to as the Youth Strategy).

-The strategy of Civil Society Development in Slovakia till 2020 was adopted in 2012.
-An important part of the Strategy is the development of volunteering in Slovakia.
+- The Strategy of Civil Society Development in Slovakia till 2020 was adopted in 2012.
+An essential part of the Strategy is the development of volunteering in Slovakia.
+There is also a proposal for the new Strategy of Civil Society Development in Slovakia, but it is not approved yet.

-- To support recognition of skills of young people gained through volunteering by the institutions representing formal and non-formal education sectors and the labor market;
+- To promote the recognition of youth skills and competencies acquired through Volunteering by the formal and non-formal education system and the labor market;

-The Strategy of Civil Society Development in Slovakia till 2020 covers the issue of youth volunteering through the Program of Support for Volunteering and Volunteer Centers from 2013.
+The Strategy of Civil Society Development in Slovakia till 2020 covered the issue of youth volunteering through the Program of Support for Volunteering and Volunteer Centers from 2013.
+New Strategy for Civil Society Development in Slovakia was not approwed in 2021, but there are several aims and measures connected with volunteering in the proposal.

 In 2018 Strategy of Education towards Volunteering was adapted.
 The goal of this strategy is to create prerequisites for the implementation of education for volunteering at all levels of education, to define the objectives and principles of education for volunteering, and to set up measures for its implementation.
 The strategy and its introduction into practice should help volunteering to become a natural part of the lifestyles of people and communities in Slovakia, and thus connect formal education with real life.